 Bobbie Infant Formula Review & Analysis

-The new(ish) kid on the block., Bobbie infant formulas take a distinctively European approach to their ingredients and nutrition, while being made in the USA, USDA certified organic, and following all FDA regulations.
+The new(ish) kid on the block, Bobbie infant formula takes a distinctively European approach to ingredients and nutrition while maintaining local sourcing and manufacturing, reliable availability, and US regulatory compliance.

 Parents love the simplicity and nutritional value of European baby formulas, but they're not always happy with the lack of FDA oversight, long shipping times, and varied availability.